codinBabe/Period_Slay/README.md

 - User can decide to become an author, he/she would be required to fill the write-for-us page and include samples of articles
 - Third party signup and login(Google, Facebook, Apple)
 - 404 page
+- User get notification popup for new blog update or update of live happening in the community forum.

 ## Contributors: